back

 Postponing the Loan

 Federal student loan borrowers experiencing financial issues could apply to temporarily postpone or lower their monthly payments.
 The ability to postpone private student loans depends on the private money lender.
+If a private lender does not allow postponement, you may consider using a debt consolidation loan to obtain an extended repayment plan.

 Can I Get a Private Student Loan With Bad Credit?